 Laboratory-created (artificial) stones are identical to natural stones but don’t have their rarity and price; hence, laboratory-produced stones are less costly than naturally excavated stones.

-In contrast, Imitation or "constructed" stones resemble natural stones in appearance but may be plastic, glass or other less precious stones.
+In contrast, imitation or “constructed” stones resemble natural stones in appearance but might be plastic, glass, or other less precious stones.